 What is risk management?

-Before diving any further into risk management, it is first important to clarify the differences between a risk and an issue.
+Before diving any further into risk management, let’s clarify the difference between a risk and an issue.

 Here is the key distinction between the two:

-- A project risk is anything that could impact the success of a project by impacting the project timeline, budget or performance in some way.
+- A project risk is anything that could impact the success of a project.
+This could be by impacting the project timeline, budget, or performance.

-- A project issue is anything that has already impacted the success of a project and solving issues is a reactive practice rather than proactive.
+- A project issue is anything that has already impacted the success of a project.
+Therefore, solving issues is a reactive practice, rather than proactive one.